KU-EECS581/.github/profile/README.md

 # KU-EECS581
-This organization is a centralized area for our team project for EECS 581 - Software Engineering 2 at the University of Kansas (KU).
+This organization is a centralized area for our team projects for EECS 581 - Software Engineering 2 at the University of Kansas (KU).

 ## Group & Team Structure